 In order to avoid congestion when the service is over, the Ushers will dismiss a few pews at a time in much the same manner as we have all experienced at weddings.

 There will be no Coffee Fellowship provided in the Gathering Area before or after the service.
-However, Following the 8:45 AM in-person worship services, we will have a virtual Coffee Fellowship via Zoom.
-We invite you to join us at 10:15 AM.
+However, we will have a virtual Coffee Fellowship via Zoom at 12:00 PM.
+We invite you to join us.
 Contact Lina Green for the link to join.

 10:45 AM worship in the garden

 After so many weeks of the church being locked up with no opportunity for in-person worship, we were delighted to be able to come back together again beginning in July.
 But we are not all back together.
 The risks of public gatherings are still too great for many people, and so we’re glad to be able to offer livestreaming of each Sunday morning service.

 Meanwhile, some folks feel more comfortable gathering in outdoor spaces rather than in the Sanctuary.
 With those friends and members in mind, then, we will be offering an outdoor worship opportunity beginning Sunday, August 30 through September 27).
 We will gather in the Garden area at 10:45 AM for a time of singing, prayer, and reflecting on God’s word.
 This is certain to be a very meaningful worship and fellowship experience, and we look forward to being together in this special way!

 We will meet at 10:45 AM each Sunday morning for five weeks – August 30 through September 27.
 This will be in addition to our Sanctuary worship service at 8:45 AM.

 We will gather in the Garden area along Howe Street, near the fountain.
 Please enter through the East garden gate.